A Fragile, Covert, Female, Narcissist.

-We all have narcissism in us, we can all have those selfish moments, or those moments we say something we shouldn’t, good people will recognise what they did wrong, feel guilt, apologies and try their best to not make the same mistake twice, narcissist people do no have the ability to care for various reasons, lack of empathy, unable to reflect, blaming all others as to them the world is against them especially the woe is me, vulnerable narcissist,.
+We can have narcissism in us.
+We can all have those selfish moments or those moments we say something we shouldn’t.
+Genuine people will recognise what they did wrong, feel guilt, apologies and try their best to not make the same mistake twice.
+Narcissistic people do no have the ability to care for various reasons, lack of empathy, are unable to reflect, blaming all others as to them the world is against them, especially the woe is me, vulnerable narcissist.

-Research in 2018 suggests that 7.7 per cent of men and 4.8 per cent of women have a narcissistic personality disorder.
-It is quite hard to diagnose NPD as most will not go for treatment, and a lot can easily fool any test.
+Research in 2018 suggests that 7.7 per cent of men and 4.8 per cent of women have narcissist personality disorder.
+It is quite hard to diagnose NPD as most will not go for treatment, and many can easily fool any test.

-Firstly males are usually programmed from an early age to be tough, not to cry, they are dominant, powerful and strong, as a woman myself it was extremely daunting and took a lot of overcoming my own pride and ego that not only had I been in an abusive relationship, I’d stayed way longer than I ever should have, also fear of judgment from others, with that in mind, my personal opinion is it’s a lot harder for the alpha male (just a sweeping generalisation.) to step forward and speak up about what they have been through, I also believe society is quick to blame the male a believe the female narcissist who’s playing the woe is me, victim, exceptionally well.
+Firstly males are usually programmed from an early age to be tough, not to cry.
+They are dominant, powerful and strong.
+As a woman myself, it was extremely daunting and took a lot of overcoming my own pride and ego that not only had I been in an abusive relationship, I’d stayed way longer than I ever should have, also fear of judgment from others, with that in mind, my personal opinion is it’s a lot harder for the alpha male (just a sweeping generalisation.) to step forward and speak up about what they have been through, I also believe society is quick to blame the male and believe the female narcissist who’s playing the woe is me, victim, exceptionally well.
 So statistics are most likely not accurate.

 The vulnerable narcissist is considered to be part of the covert narcissists.